 Yumbox Lunch box Review

 So back to the review post… On a personal level, a mum of 3 kids, I felt £24.95 was just a little bit too much to spend, particularly as what you do for one child, you have to do for all 3!
 But these purchases are a value judgement.
 The kids use them day in day out and within a short space of time you do tend to get your money back on good quality items that are built to last, such as the Yumbox.
 I’ve tried many brands and many lunch boxes, from the cheap supermarket ones to the more expensive ones.
-The cheap ones break, crack easily when dropped.
+The cheap ones break, crack easily when dropped, the lids break or clasps snap, so believe me, it is better to spend a bit more and have a lunchbox that will survive the test of time.
 And please don’t be under any illusion.
 Kids do drop their school bags, they drop their lunch bags too.
-Or if it’s not your child, maybe a friend accidentally kicks them or a football is whacked against them… I’d previously purchased numerous sistema items for the kids, which are colourful and cost sensitive, but as I say, it really depends on what you are packing in the lunch box.
+Or if it’s not your child, maybe a friend accidentally kicks them or a football is whacked against them nestling inside the school bag… I’d previously purchased numerous sistema items for the kids, which are colourful and cost sensitive, but as I say, it really depends on what you are packing in the lunch box.
 If I re-wound the clock to 5 years ago or more?
 Would I buy the Yumbox lunch box for my kids?
 Read on to hear what I think that…

 What’s good about Yumbox?